DannyBen/git-changelog/README.md

 ### Installing with the setup script

-The simplest way to install, is to run the installation script:
+The simplest way to install, is to run the [installation script][setup]:

 ```shell
 $ bash <(curl -Ls get.dannyb.co/git-changelog/setup)